Varanasi, India and the Ganges River

 Varanasi, or as it was once known, Benaras, is considered a place of pilgrimage for many Hindus, and it is one of the oldest inhabited cities in the world.
 The main reason for any travel to Varanasi, by Hindu or tourist, is the Ganges River.
 The Ganga, as it is pronounced in Hindi and Sanskrit, is believed by Hindus to be personified as a goddess.

-What to expect
+What to expect in Varanasi

 Once in Varanasi, any backpacker will quickly learn that this ancient city embodies the best and worst aspects of India today.
 Watching hundreds of pilgrims come slowly down the ghats (long series of steps) to bathe in the Ganges, is a spectacular sight.
 Being on the river at 5am for sunrise adds to the experience – the sun compounds the drama.
 It is as if the sun comes up in slow motion on purpose, to gradually reveal timeless sights and sounds.

 The river passage I took started at Dasaswamedh Ghat and proceeded up to Manikarnika Ghat, where we observed cremations in progress.
-After a death, the body is dipped in the Ganges and prepared for cremation by the eldest son.
+After death, the body is dipped in the Ganges and prepared for cremation by the eldest son.
 After the process is complete, the ashes are scattered in the river.

 Not all Hindus are cremated though.
 Some people, such as young children and pregnant women, are wrapped in cloth weighted with stones and placed into the Ganges.
 It is not uncommon for these bodies to later wash up on shore.

-City streets
+Exploring City streets

 Many great writers have been inspired by Varanasi, but Mark Twain described the city in a concise manner.
 He stated, “Benaras is older than history, older than tradition, older even than legend, and looks twice as old as all of them put together!”